masagrator/FLiNSGM/Fractured Minds/Readme.md

 # Fractured Minds

-1. Unpack `main` from `exefs`, and `global-metadata.dat` from `romfs/Managed/Metadata`
+1. Get `main` from `exefs`
-2. Load main to `Ghidra` using `Ghidra Switch Loader`
+2. Load `main` to `Ghidra` using `Ghidra Switch Loader`
-3. Use il2cppdumper, choose first `main` from exefs, then `global-metadata.dat`.
-It will create `script.json`
-4. Open loaded `main`, don't analyze it.
-Use `ghidra.py` to load script.json
-5. After finishing loading and parsing `script.json` either:

-5.1 Search for `LocalizationManager$$getCurrentSwitchLanguageCode` and disassemble it manually

-or

-5.2.
-Run Auto-analyze and after finishing auto-analyze find `LocalizationManager$$getCurrentSwitchLanguageCode`
+3. Auto-Analyze it
+4. After finishing Auto-Analyze find `LocalizationManager$$init` function

-6. Change first instruction to `mov w0, #[unk]` where `[unk]` is value attached to language used in Unity.
+6. Find in this function first occurence of `mov w1,wzr` and change it to `mov w1,#[unk]` where `[unk]` is `language value`
-7. Second instruction should be `ret`
-8. Create IPS patch with changed values
+7. Create IPS patch and put it to your exefs patches
-9. Put it to Switch

-Languages supported via eshop:
+Languages supported via eShop:
-- German
 - English
-- Spanish
 - French
+- German
 - Italian
 - Japanese
 - Korean
-- Portuguese
+- Brasilian Portuguese
 - Russian
-- Chinese
+- Simplified Chinese

-Languages supported originally and not possible to choose in game (Unity language value in decimal):
+- Spanish

+Languages supported originally (Decimal `language value`):
-- Polish (27) // confirmed working partially (some fonts doesn't support all Polish characters)
+- Polish (6) // confirmed working